Maximumz/laravel-vue/README.md

 `npm install`

-Then update the .env settings
+Then update the .env settings then run:

 `php artisan migrate`

 ## Next steps to be done: